truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 Click **Add** to show the vdev options available for the vdev type.
 The example image shows adding a stripe vdev for the spare.
-Vdev options are limited by the number of available disks in your system and the configuration of any existing vdevs of that type in the pool.
+TrueNAS limits Vdev options by the number of available disks in your system and the configuration of any existing vdevs of that type in the pool.
 Drag the disk icon to the stripe vdev, then click **Save Selection**.

 {{< trueimage src="/images/SCALE/Storage/ManualSelectionAddVdevAddDisk.png" alt="Add Disk to Stripe Vdev for Spare" id="Add Disk to Stripe Vdev for Spare" >}}

-The **Manual Selection** screen closes and returns to the **Add Vdev to Pool** wizard screen (in this case the Spare option.)
+The **Manual Selection** screen closes and returns to the **Add Vdev to Pool** wizard screen (in this case, the Spare option.)

 {{< trueimage src="/images/SCALE/Storage/AddVdevToPoolSpareWithVdevAdded.png" alt="Add Vdev to Pool Spare with Vdev Added" id="Add Vdev to Pool Spare with Vdev Added" >}}

-You can accept the change or click **Edit Manual Disk Selection** to change the disk added to the strip vdev for the spare, or click **Reset Step** to clear the strip vdev from the spare completely.
+You can accept the change or click **Edit Manual Disk Selection** to change the disk added to the strip vdev for the spare.
+Or click **Reset Step** to clear the strip vdev from the spare completely.
 Click either **Next** or a numbered item to add another type of vdev to this pool.

 Repeat the same process above for each type of vdev you want to add.